 Basis on which Relevant Modification is effective

-The Last Old Period (if any) and the First New Period are treated as separate Gas Years for the purposes provided in this paragraph 25.4.

-The Reserve Prices determined for the First New Period shall apply in respect of each Auction and Allocation Process:
+The Reserve Prices determined for the First Gas Year shall apply in respect of each Auction and Allocation Process:

 which is initiated (by National Grid NTS sending the relevant invitation to Users) on or after the First Publication Date; and

-in respect of NTS Capacity to be allocated for a period commencing on or after the Modification Effective Date.
+in respect of NTS Capacity to be allocated for a period commencing on or after the start of the First Gas Year.

-For the purposes of Sections 2.1.4 and 2.1.6, pursuant to paragraph 25.4.1:

-the First New Period is a capacity year; and

-the Last Old Period (if any) is an auction year or year in which an Allocation Process is held;

-and accordingly, subject to Section 2.1.5, the Reserve Prices determined (in accordance with paragraph 25.5.1) in respect of the First New Period apply (as provided in Section 2.1.4(c) and 2.1.6) for the purposes of determining Capacity Charges payable for any month of the First New Period, commencing from the Modification Effective Date, in respect of all NTS Capacity held for that month, whether allocated:
+Subject to Section 2.1.5, the Reserve Prices determined (in accordance with paragraph [[25.5.1]]) in respect of the First Gas Year apply (as provided in Section 2.1.4(c) and 2.1.6) for the purposes of determining Capacity Charges payable for any month of the First Gas Year, in respect of all NTS Capacity held for that month, whether allocated:

-in a Gas Year ending before the Modification Effective Date;
+in a Gas Year before the First Gas Year; or

-in the Last Old Period (if any); or

-in the First New Period
+in the First Gas Year.

-and whether (in a case within (i) or (ii)) the Modification Effective Date falls at the start of or during a period of the relevant duration of the NTS Capacity.

 Where NTS Entry Capacity at an Intra-System Entry Point was allocated (pursuant to an Auction or PARCA) on or after the Tariff Regulation Effective Date and before the Modification Effective Date, the rule in Section 2.1.4 will not have applied in respect of Capacity Charges (in respect of such NTS Entry Capacity) which accrued before the Modification Effective Date, and nothing in the New Methodology or this paragraph 25 requires any retrospective application of that rule in respect of those Capacity Charges.

 Transportation Charges determined under the New Methodology shall be payable, and the provisions of TPD Section B (as modified by the Relevant Modification) for payment of such Transportation Charges apply, with effect from the Modification Effective Date.